NisarLDev/Python_Minesweeper_Game_Using_OOP_FreeCodeCamp/README.md

 Programming with Python on the version 3.11.3

-Message Box compatible with all Systems Operating
+Message Box compatible with all Systems Operating with PyMsgBox and Ctypes

+Ctypes disabled by default for compatibility with the other System Operating

+Uncomment the line of Ctypes in the cell.py file for enable Ctypes on programme

 For installing the dependencies: